graezykev/explain-nuance-git-merge-rebase/README.md

-# Understanding Git: Practical Insights on Merge and Rebase
+# Git Merge vs. Rebase: The Nuance

-Explore the intricate dance between merging and rebasing in Git, explain the nuance off them, focusing on practical scenarios and visual aids.
+Explore the intricate dance between merging and rebasing in Git, clarify these often misunderstood commands with a hands-on demonstration.

 ## Introduction